 The Design & Wine Hotel combines modern architecture with the heritage of an 18th century building.
 The 23 rooms are equipped with all the modern comforts including an iPad, minibar, TV, wifi and an aromatherapy system, along with views to the Minho River and Santa Tecla mountain.
 Enjoy the library, game room and the hotel restaurant that takes local cuisine and gives it a modern twist.
 The spa features a sauna, Turkish bath, gym, hot tub and an indoor pool.

-The longest day's ride on the trip, but an almost flat profile makes this an easy-going day in the saddle.
+The longest day's ride on the trip, but with an almost flat profile it makes for an easy-going day in the saddle.
 From Caminha at the mouth of the River Minho pedal south along the dramatic Atlantic coastline to the city of Viana.
 The city was the setting off point for ships in the "discoveries" of the 16th century, and later cod fish shipping vessels bound for Newfoundland.
 The opulent town houses and the impressive 19th century Byzantine Santa Luzia Church overlooking the city from its hilltop are testament of past prosperity.
 Enjoy a long lunch here before following the River Lima upstream to Portugal's oldest town.
 Ponte de Lima, named after its 1st century 24-arched Roman bridge, is an important stop for pilgrims making their way from Porto to Santiago de Compostela.
 Explore this charming town before pedaling on slightly to your overnight stop in the nearby countryside.

-Tonight stay in a rustic 16th century guesthouse complete with vineyards, bee hives, olive groves and an outdoor pool.
+Tonight stay in a rustic 16th century guesthouse complete with vineyards, beehives, olive groves and an outdoor pool.
 In the evening sample some of the local wine at a tasting with your host.

 Ride: 53 km (97 m ascent)